 Agent-centric benchmarks evaluate a foundation model as a \emph{semi-autonomous agent} that must execute multi-step actions in an environment to reach a clearly specified goal, rather than only producing a response to a static prompt.
 These benchmarks typically provide a task specification (e.g., an initial state with constraints) together with an objective success checker, and summarize performance with end-to-end metrics such as Accuracy/F1 for text QA tasks or Success Rate (SR) for interactive environments.
 Because correctness is defined by the environment’s state, the target outcome is largely \textbf{user-invariant}: under the same task setting, different users issuing the same request should obtain the same completion signal, even if the agent follows different trajectories~\citep{trivedi2024appworld,zhouwebarena}.

 We summarize commonly used agent-centric benchmarks in Table~\ref{tab:overview_agent}.
-Beyond tagging each benchmark by task environment (\etag{Env}) and interface (\itag{Interact}), we further annotate (i) \textbf{resource type}, indicating whether the task world and evidence are constructed with real-world or simulated data , or a hybrid of both, and (ii) \textbf{core agent abilities} (\atag{Abilities}) most directly exercised by the benchmark.
-We define a set of \emph{core ability tags} commonly used to characterize agent and memory benchmarks: \atag{TEMP} (temporal/sequence reasoning over event order and time dependencies), \atag{STATE} (tracking and updating environment/task state across multi-step interaction), \atag{GROUND} (grounding natural-language instructions into concrete environment targets/actions), \atag{PLAN} (planning and re-planning multi-step actions toward a goal), \atag{TOOL} (selecting and correctly invoking tools/APIs to solve subtasks), \atag{MHOP} (multi-hop reasoning that composes multiple pieces of evidence), \atag{DIAL} (goal-directed dialogue management such as clarification and consistency across turns), and \atag{ACT} (executing correct environment actions such as click/type/select and producing a successful trajectory); optionally, \atag{TTL} denotes test-time learning, where agents improve later performance by accumulating experience in memory \emph{without} parameter updates.
-In these works, \textbf{memory is treated as a tool and module for cross-session knowledge transfer and experiment sharing}, enabling agents to preserve intermediate findings, tool outputs, and state updates across long horizons and limited context windows to improve downstream task completion ability.
+Beyond tagging each benchmark by task environment (\etag{Env}) and interface (\itag{Interact}), we further annotate (i) \textbf{resource type}, indicating whether the task world and evidence are constructed with real-world or simulated data, or a hybrid of both, and (ii) \textbf{core agent abilities} (\atag{Abilities}) most directly exercised by the benchmark.
+We define a set of \emph{core ability tags} commonly used to characterize agent and memory benchmarks: \atag{TEMP} (temporal/sequence reasoning over event order and time dependencies), \atag{STATE} (tracking and updating environment/task state across multi-step interaction), \atag{GROUND} (grounding natural-language instructions into concrete environment targets/actions), \atag{PLAN} (planning and re-planning multi-step actions toward a goal), \atag{TOOL} (selecting and correctly invoking tools/APIs to solve subtasks), \atag{MHOP} (multi-hop reasoning that composes multiple pieces of evidence), \atag{DIAL} (goal-directed dialogue management such as clarification and consistency across turns), and \atag{DEBUG}, \atag{CODEGEN}, and \atag{PATCH} (diagnosing failures, generating new code, and repairing existing code in software-engineering environments); optionally, \atag{TTL} denotes test-time learning, where agents improve later performance by accumulating experience in memory \emph{without} parameter updates.
+In these works, \textbf{memory is treated as a tool and module for cross-session knowledge transfer and experience sharing}, enabling agents to preserve intermediate findings, tool outputs, and state updates across long horizons and limited context windows to improve downstream task completion ability.